putuoka/c4it-blog/content/posts/csharp-tips/10-debug-assert/article.md

 ![Debug.Assert message as seen in the Output Window](./debug-assert-with-message.png)

 **Note: the messages are sent to the System.Diagnostics.Trace.Listeners collection**.
-If you have another listener, you can use it to intercept those message.
+If you have another listener, you can use it to intercept those messages.

-Then you can add more details to that message, and you can also more info to the detailed message by adding additional parameters to it, as if you were using `String.Format`.
+Then you can add more details to that message, and you can also more info to the detailed message by adding additional parameters to it as if you were using `String.Format`.

 ```cs
 foreach (var c in Couples)